 Combined with a sustained weight loss plan and a more active lifestyle, semaglutide can provide a significant reduction in total body weight in obese and overweight patients.
 If you’re interested in this medication, you should have a consultation with your healthcare provider and get a prescription.

 There are many medications that claim to help reduce weight and improve obesity.
-However, semaglutide is one of the only FDA-approved prescription drugs that have been proven to be effective in weight loss in both diabetic and non-diabetic patients.
+However, semaglutide is one of the prescription drugs that have been proven to be effective in weight loss in both diabetic and non-diabetic patients.
 To know more about this treatment, here are the other expected benefits of once-weekly semaglutide in adults with overweight and obesity:

 When someone is obese or overweight, they’re at higher risk for having type 2 diabetes due to the increased levels of fatty acids which contribute to insulin resistance.
 Taking once-weekly semaglutide injections can help lower blood glucose by stimulating the pancreas to release more insulin.